The Perfect Three Days in Tokyo Itinerary

 Three days in Tokyo itinerary Asakusa Shoenji Temple and Nakamise street, three day Tokyo itnerary, cherry blossoms yanaka ginza nezu shrine

 A short walk from Nezu Shrine is Ueno Park, a large area home to shrines, museums such as the Tokyo National Museum, and even a zoo.
-From Ueno Station (on the Yamanote Line), you can decide how you want to spend the last evening of your three days in Tokyo itinerary.
+From Ueno Station (on the Yamanote Line), you can decide if there are any other neighborhoods in Tokyo you’d like to see one last time.

 • Ikebukuro, one of the most livably neighborhoods in Tokyo and home to a massive mall, Sunshine City.